 The Indianapolis Motor Speedway does not just host automobile races.
-This October, during Columbus Day weekend, the historic home of motorsports opens its gates to exciting aerial races.
+In October, the historic home of motorsports spends a weekend hosting exciting aerial races.
 After plane races of more than 250 mph, you’ll see the first-place pilot crowned as world champion.
 You can also visit the hangar, enjoy world-class foods and beverages, and see how the pilots prepare for races.
 Children 15 and younger get in free with a paid adult admission.

 Honor the businesses and charities in the Fountain Square cultural district by participating in this 5K run or walk.
 Called Run(317), which stands for "3.17" miles the distance in miles of the run/walk.
 After the event, those 21 and older can enjoy complimentary craft brews, live music, and food trucks at the fun post-race party.
 Proceeds from the food trucks will go to Keep Indianapolis Beautiful.

 Come to Crown Hill Cemetery for some bone-chilling ghost stories—if you dare.
 Before the ghost stories start, meet at the beautiful and historic Waiting Station building and talk with the storytellers.
 Complimentary drinks and food will be provided at this ticketed event.

 You do not have to be Scottish to attend this entertaining annual event at German Park.
 At this charity event, you will learn about Scottish traditions, history, and culture.
 Live music and dancing are also featured.
 The festival’s highlight is the caber toss and other competitive highland sports like the hammer throw, stone throw, and more.